adbar/htmldate/docs/evaluation.rst

 =============================== ========= ========= ========= ========= =======

-Precision describes if the dates given as output are correct: *newspaper3k* and *goose3* fare well precision-wise but they fail to extract dates in a large majority of cases (poor recall).
-The difference in accuracy between *date_guesser* and *newspaper3k* is consistent with tests described on the `website of the former <https://github.com/mitmedialab/date_guesser>`_.
+Precision describes if the dates given as output are correct: *newspaper* and *goose3* fare well precision-wise but they fail to extract dates in a large majority of cases (poor recall).
+The difference in accuracy between *date_guesser* and *newspaper* is consistent with tests described on the `website of the former <https://github.com/mitmedialab/date_guesser>`_.

 It turns out that *htmldate* performs better than the other solutions overall.
 Most of all and despite being measured on a sample, **the higher accuracy and faster processing time are highly significant**.
 Especially for smaller news outlets, websites and blogs, as well as pages written in languages other than English (in this case mostly but not exclusively German), *htmldate* greatly extends date extraction coverage without sacrificing precision.